yuqiii-wang/KnowledgeNotes/fundamental_computer/operating_sys/Linux/process.md

 void *shmat(int shm_id, const void *addr, int flag);
 ```

+* Linux implementation details:

+Every process has its own virtual memory space.

+Creating shared memory (by `shmget`) allocates a chunk of memory that does not belong to any particular process.

+A process has to request access to it – that's the role of `shmat`.
+By doing that, kernel maps the shared memory into process' virtual memory space.

 ### Signal

 Typically served as a soft interrupt.
 For example, `CTRL+C` is a `kill` signal to terminate a running program.